tamberg/library/README.md

 ### Find an item
 - Use GitHub file search to find an item file in the repository.

+### Check availability
+- Use a filter on GitHub issues to see if there are other borrow requests.

 ### Borrow an item
 - File a [pre-populated](https://stackoverflow.com/questions/34146618/pre-populate-the-github-new-issue-form-using-the-querystring) GitHub issue to ask for an item.
 - Get items sent to you or fetch it in person.